MBA in Banking and Finance: Career Path

 Here is a general outline of some of the course topics that might be covered in an MBA in Banking and Finance program:

-• Financial Management: This course covers financial analysis, financial planning, and financial decision-making.
+• Financial Management: This course covers financial analysis, planning, and decision-making.
 Topics may include financial statements, budgeting, capital structure, and cost of capital.

 • Financial Markets and Institutions: This course examines the role of financial markets and institutions in the economy.
 Topics may include money and capital markets, the Federal Reserve System, and commercial banking.